Ninte Dangana (nullthefirst.com)

 Bridge the employment gap

 It is easy to acknowledge today that there is an awareness of the prevalence of technology job openings.
 The workforce sees people in digital employment grow through the ranks of startups faster than those with multiples of the career timeline in more traditional businesses.
 Yet still, many do not know how to even begin the journey.
 There should be more sensitization as to what is required to gain entry-level technology roles - and even more important, how to grow and scale individual careers.
-For those with a direction already in mind, there would be efficient avenues to test and validate communicated skillsets and save potential employers the cost in time and resources need to undertake such vetting processes.
+For those with a direction already in mind, there would be efficient avenues to test and validate communicated skillsets and save potential employers the cost of time and resources need to undertake such vetting processes.

 Technology today is an interesting mix of business and digital processes.
 As a direct result, most technology-enabled businesses, have a need for personnel that possess a set of technical and non-technical working capabilities.
 The vehicle for value delivery might be a digital product or suite of services; in either case, there is a need for those capable of engineering identified customer requirements and those who can support business functions essential to the execution of needs.
 Non-technical roles are often more accessible than is readily feasible.
 Hence, the need to relay the existence of these and other such out-of-the-way technical opportunities that have a ready demand in the market, and meet such with positively skilled digitally-aware professionals.